-Thinking about become a Monk or Nun in the Tibetan Gelug-pa Tradition?
+Thinking about becoming a Monk or Nun in the Tibetan Gelug-pa Tradition?

 For those considering ordination, Nalanda Monastery offers the possibility to stay here for free by doing voluntary work, or, alternatively, to do a retreat.